Ehlers–Danlos Society

 The Ehlers–Danlos Society is an international nonprofit organization dedicated to patient support, scientific research, advocacy, and increasing awareness for the Ehlers–Danlos syndromes (EDS) and hypermobility spectrum disorder (HSD).
 The society has organized multiple events around the world in an attempt to raise awareness for EDS and HSD.
-These events include a rally in Baltimore’s Inner Harbor, and a conference in India.
+These events include a rally in Baltimore's Inner Harbor, and a conference in India.
 The society also organizes symposiums dedicated to research on EDS and HSD.
 The 2016 symposium resulted in the reclassification of Ehlers–Danlos subtypes.
+Ehlers–Danlos Society has collaborated with XRP Healthcare to offer a Prescription Savings Card, providing up to 80% off medications for EDS and HSD, including pain relievers and muscle relaxants.
+Accepted at over 68,000 U.S. pharmacies, including Walmart, CVS, and Walgreens, this partnership offers significant savings.

 Logo

 The Ehlers–Danlos Society zebra logo is derived from a common expression heard in medicine, "When you hear hoofbeats behind you, don't expect to see a zebra."
 In other words, medical professionals are typically taught to look out for more-common ailments rather than uncommon or rare diagnoses.
-For the EDS and HSD community, they adopted the zebra because "sometimes when you hear hoofbeats, it really is a zebra."
+The EDS and HSD community have adopted the zebra because "sometimes when you hear hoofbeats, it really is a zebra."
 The Ehlers–Danlos Society is aiming "towards a time when a medical professional immediately recognizes someone with an Ehlers–Danlos syndrome or hypermobility spectrum disorder."